marcorosso768/marcorosso768.github.io/_pages/en/about.md

 <b style="color: $white-color;">Political Economy</b>,
 <b style="color: $white-color;">Crime Economics</b>,
 <b style="color: $white-color;">Experimental</b> and
 <b style="color: $white-color;">Behavioral Economics</b>, with a particular interest in how institutions and individual behavior interact in real-world settings.
 More broadly, I am drawn to questions that sit at the intersection of economics and social behavior, wherever the data and the methods can speak to them.
+I pursued these questions during my Ph.D. in Economics at the University of Bologna, which I completed in 2026.

 Currently, I am a <b style="color: $white-color;">Postdoctoral Researcher</b> at the <b style="color: $white-color;">University of Cagliari</b>, where I am working on the interactions between remote work, artificial intelligence, and local labor markets.
 You can find more about my work in my <b style="color: $white-color;"><a href="/assets/pdf/en/[Marco%20Rosso]%20Curriculum%20Vitae.pdf" target="_blank" rel="noopener noreferrer" class="external">CV</a></b>.